SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill.md

 ### TPMS-D

-Triply Periodic Minimal Surface - D. Hybrid between [Cross Hatch](#cross-hatch) and [Gyroid](#gyroid), combining rigidity and smooth transitions.
+Triply Periodic Minimal Surface (Schwarz Diamond).
+Hybrid between [Cross Hatch](#cross-hatch) and [Gyroid](#gyroid), combining rigidity and smooth transitions.
 Isotropic and strong in all directions.
 This geometry is faster to slice than Gyroid, but slower than Cross Hatch.

 - **Horizontal Strength (X-Y):** High
 - **Vertical Strength (Z):** High